Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 However, a high mileage engine may require a thicker oil to properly fill the wider clearance between moving components caused by wear.
 If necessary, consult a trusted shop for the best oil for your vehicle.

-Also, don't forge to check your oil filler cap.
-A worn out, damaged cap can also cause fuel consumption to rise.
+Also, don't forget to check your oil filler cap.
+A worn-out, damaged cap can also cause fuel consumption to rise.
 Watch the next video for a quick tip on checking the filler cap.

 19. Dragging Brakes

 Dragging brakes can also cause your mileage to drop.
 This is usually caused by stuck wheel cylinder pistons, sticking or overadjusted push rod in the master cylinder, problems with the master cylinder, or an overadjusted or malfunctioning parking brake.

 You can diagnose a sticking brake problem by feeling the brake calipers soon after driving your car.
 The sticking caliper will be unusually hot.

 20. Catalytic Converter

 Exhaust backpressure can also cause your fuel consumption to increase.
 This usually happens when the catalytic converter or muffler becomes restricted.